Frequently asked questions about individual equity adjustments

 For more information about individual adjustments read our frequently asked questions.

-The Universities Language, Literacy and Mathematics Scheme encourages students to strengthen their preparation for undergraduate studies by studying a language other than English, or specified English and Mathematics subjects.
+The Universities Language, Literacy and Mathematics Scheme encourages students to strengthen their preparation for higher studies by studying a language other than English, or specified English and Mathematics subjects.

 The Scheme applies to most undergraduate courses.
 The exceptions are: